davidsingal/chachi-slider/README.md

-Mod slider 1.0
+Chachi slider 1.3
 =================

-A responsive slider for modules.
+A no intrusive and responsive slider